Adjustment and Alignment of your Birding Binoculars

-Before you start to use a new pair of binoculars, you should check them for alignment and adjust the focus for your eyes.
+Before you start to use a new pair of bird watching binoculars you should check them for alignment and adjust the focus for your eyes.

-All quality binoculars provide independent focus adjustment of each eyepiece.
+All quality binoculars for bird watching provide independent focus adjustment of each eyepiece.
 The actual procedure varies from one pair or manufacturer to the next.
-In general the process is something like this.
+In general the process is something like this:

 The center focus knob is used to focus in on specific, distant object.
 It is the prime focus for the binoculars and one of the eyepieces.